snmedley/PRPP_SMART_BHM/README.md

 The code to implement a single simulation of the PRPP-SMART BHM approach also includes the code for the tBM approach which conducts no data borrowing.
 That is, it models all trial pathways independently.

 Input:
 - Home Directory: set directory for file input by setting ```homedir```.
-All relevant files (data generation code, scenario .R files, etc.) must be in the same directory.
+All relevant files (data generation code, scenario .R files, etc.) must be stored in directories following the structure of this repository.
 - Output Directory: set directory for file output by setting ```outdir```.
 By default, this variable is set to ```homedir``` so that the input and output file directory are the same.
 - PRPP-SMART Sample Size: change the total trial size by setting ```N``` to an integer value.
 - Preference Rate Scenario: change the preference rate scenario by setting ```scenario``` = a, b, c, d, e, or f.
 Scenarios d, e, and f correspond to a', b', and c' in the table above.